 Our graduate program in Hispanic Linguistics investigates the properties of the Spanish language in its many contexts of use.

-We offer both M.A. and Ph.D. degrees.
-Our program includes six faculty members whose areas of specialization are syntax-semantics interface, sociolinguistics, pragmatics and discourse analysis, second language acquisition, instructed second language acquisition, and experimental Spanish phonology.
+We offer M.A. and Ph.D. degrees.
+Our program includes six faculty members whose areas of specialization are syntax-semantics interface, sociolinguistics, pragmatic and discourse analysis, second language acquisition, instructed second language acquisition, experimental Spanish phonology, and Spanish as a heritage language.

 We foster a collaborative environment.
 Our faculty and students often produce joint research and present at major venues for Hispanic Linguistics and general Linguistics in their disciplinary areas.